 Failure can occur when your developers aren’t talking to your subject matter experts or the end user, to figure out their needs.
 It’s very important to have a prototype group you can bounce ideas off of throughout the entire development of the project.
 This way you can get quick feedback about features and changes before the project’s first iteration is complete.
 In essence, you’re setting up a “feedback loop” that constantly ties the end user needs to the developerâ€™s approach.

-The bottom line is…there are many reasons why software projects fail.
+There are many reasons why software projects fail.
 Preventing them and ensuring a successful project is a matter of having realistic expectations of your needs, finding the right sized company to work with and getting feedback from your customers to better suit their needs with your product.